MacloProfile/bot-first-vk-comment/README.md

 - **messages**: List of messages to randomly choose from when leaving comments.
 - **token**: Kate Mobile token obtained from [VK Host](https://vkhost.github.io/).
 - **delay**: Delay in seconds between checking for new posts.
+- **mode**: 1 - leave a random comment, 2 - leave all comments at once
 ## Disclaimer

 This script is intended for educational purposes only.
 Use it responsibly and adhere to VK's terms of service.